What Causes Resentment In A Marriage (Plus How You Can Heal Resentment In Yours)

 - You think about the situation constantly throughout the day.

-- Fighting becomes more frequent and intense and over smaller issues.
+- Fighting becomes more frequent and intense.

-- You avoid being with your partner or talking about anything meaningful.
+- You avoid talking with your partner.

 - You feel helpless, hopeless, indifferent and/or sad about the relationship.